idoabelman-tau/iot-workshop-2024/README.md

 ---
 # App Walkthrough
-Discover how our app works and explore its key features in action.
+Discover how our app works and explore its key features in action. (click the image to see the video)
 ### the Management App
 [![Watch the second video](https://img.youtube.com/vi/-emPpZtnM9Y/0.jpg)](https://youtu.be/-emPpZtnM9Y)